+20-day liquidation 10-day liquidation 5-day liquidation

-20-day liquidation period (%) 10-day liquidation period (%) 5-day liquidation period (%) 11,314 8 5,657
+period (%) period (%) period (%)

+11,314 8 5,657

-- (131) Article 225 is deleted; - (132) Article 226 is replaced by the following:
+(131) Article 225 is deleted;

 Scaling up of volatility adjustment under the Financial Collateral Comprehensive Method

 The volatility adjustments set out in Article 224 are the volatility adjustments an institution shall apply where there is daily revaluation.
 Where the frequency of revaluation is less than daily, institutions shall apply larger volatility adjustments.
 Institutions shall calculate them by scaling up the daily revaluation volatility adjustments, using the following square-root-of-time formula: